HsAlshamrani/COMPAS_Assignment4/README.md

 **Part B — Generalization**
 - Compared train vs. test AUC, accuracy, and log loss for both LR and GBT
 - Computed generalization gaps and diagnosed overfitting
-- Ran permutation importance to identify feature shortcuts (including `race_factor`)
+- Ran permutation importance on both train and test sets to distinguish stable signals from overfit shortcuts (including flagging `race_factor` as a persistent proxy)

 **Part C — Spurious-Correlation Probe**
 - Ran counterfactual race swap: set all defendants to African-American vs. Caucasian, measured ΔP(High-Risk)
 - Ran counterfactual gender swap: Male vs. Female, same methodology
+- Ran counterfactual crime-type swap: Felony vs. Misdemeanor as a substantive comparator to contextualize the magnitude of the protected-attribute effects
-- Measured both mean effect size and proportion of observations significantly affected
+- Measured both mean effect size and proportion of observations significantly affected, for both LR and GBT

 **Part D — Robustness**
 - Global sensitivity sweep of `priors_count` from 0 to 30 for both models